Grand Canyon capped its fourth weekend of play with a 4-0 win over Eastern Illinois on Sunday, giving the Lopes a nation-best record of 22-0.

 Freshman second baseman

 GCU did not score again until the sixth, when Gonzalez smoked her second hit of the day into left field to score runners on second and third with two outs.
-Gonzalez won the 12-pitch at-bat and drove in 15th and 16th runs of the season.
+Gonzalez won the 12-pitch at-bat and drove in her 15th and 16th runs of the season.

 GCU will face Notre Dame twice, play Princeton and have rematches with San Diego and Wisconsin on deck.